Atal Bihari Vajpayee Fast Facts

 1991 - Wins a seat in the People's Assembly.

 1996 - Runs as the BJP's prime ministerial candidate.
-Wins but his party's government lasts only 13 days before it is ousted.
+Vajpayee wins, but his party's government lasts only 13 days before it is ousted.

-March 19, 1998 - After the BJP assembles a winning coalition, is sworn in as prime minister.
+March 19, 1998 - After the BJP assembles a winning coalition, Vajpayee is sworn in as prime minister.

 April 17, 1999 - Resigns after his government loses a parliamentary vote of confidence.